Water Massive Open Online Courses

-The CSU Water Center has partnered with CSU Online and the Institute for Learning and Teaching (TILT) to develop a Massive Open Online Course, popularly known as a MOOC.
+The Colorado Water Center has partnered with CSU Online and the Institute for Learning and Teaching (TILT) to develop a Massive Open Online Course, popularly known as a MOOC.
 MOOCs are noncredit, student-interaction-based programs that provide educational access to the public at no cost.
 They are typically less immersive than credit courses you would find at a university, offering more generalized content that is meant to provide you with a breadth of understanding across the subject matter.
 MOOCs feature instructor-driven content with a heavy emphasis on student participation.
 This student-to-student communication creates knowledge and discoveries that enrich the course with a social aspect and shared experiences.

-CSU Water Center Sponsored MOOCs
+Colorado Water Center Sponsored MOOCs

 Water Scarcity: Crisis and Response

 What happens when water runs out, and why does it occur?
 How can we ensure an adequate fresh water supply for all?
 Examine the reasons for diminishing water supplies, the conflicts that arise over water, and what can be done to ensure adequate water supplies for people and nature.

 Water for the People: Gender, Human Rights, and Diplomacy